tvcutsem/harmony-reflect/README.md

   * In ES6, `Proxy` will be a constructor function that will _require_ the use of `new`.
 That is, you must write `new Proxy(target, handler)`.
-This library exports `Proxy` as an ordinary function which may be called without using the `new` operator.
+This library exports `Proxy` as an ordinary function which may be called with or without using the `new` operator.
   * `Array.isArray(obj)` and `[].concat(obj)` are patched so they work
     transparently on proxies-for-arrays (e.g. when `obj` is `new Proxy([],{})`).
     The current ES6 draft spec does not treat proxies-for-arrays as genuine